Murong Xuecun

 Murong Xuecun (慕容 雪村 (Mùróng Xuěcūn), born 1974) is the pen name of the Chinese writer Hao Qun (郝群).
 His debut work Leave Me Alone: A Novel of Chengdu (成都，今夜请将我遗忘), which was distributed online, propelled him to stardom.
 On July 22, 2008, Murong made the long list for the Man Asian Literary Prize.

 Murong's writing deals mostly with social issues in contemporary China, exploring themes such as corruption, business-government relations, and general disillusionment over modern life.
 His literature is known for its nihilistic, realist, racy, and fatalist style.
 Following his rise to fame, Murong has emerged as one of the foremost critics of censorship in China.

 Murong fled China in August 2021, fearing reprisals from the Chinese authorities for his reporting on the COVID-19 lockdown in Wuhan.
 As of October 2022, he lives in Melbourne.

+Early life and education

+Murong Xuecun, whose real name is Hao Qun, was born in 1974 in a mountainous hamlet near Baishan, Jilin province, China.
+His parents were farmers, and when he was two years old, they moved to rural Shandong province.
+He has described his childhood as impoverished, with a scarcity of books; during harvest seasons, village storytellers narrated tales of historical heroes and spirits, which inspired his interests in reading.

+Murong graduated from the China University of Political Science and Law in Beijing in 1996, where he studied law.
+He served as head of a campus literature club for his longstanding love for novels and poetry.

+Career

+Murong's writing primarily addresses sociopolitical issues in China, including themes like corruption, sex, and underground life.

+Early career

+Murong rose to fame as an internet writer with his debut online novel Leave Me Alone: A Novel of Chengdu (originally titled Chengdu, Please Forget Me Tonight in Chinese) in 2002.
+The book, which explores themes of gambling, drugs, and prostitution among young men in dead-end jobs, became a massive hit, selling three million copies, inspiring a television drama, and earning an English translation longlisted for the Man Asian Literary Prize in 2008.
+He quit his job to write full-time, producing subsequent novels like Heaven to the Left, Shenzhen to the Right (2004) and Dancing Through Red Dust (2008).

+Leave Me Alone was published on Tianya and two other internet communities.
+It was inspired by the success of another Chinese online literary work, The First Intimate Contact.

 Criticism of censorship

 In 2009, Murong Xuecun wrote an exposé on a pyramid scheme in Jiangxi province.
 The work, China: In the Absence of a Remedy (中国，少了一味药), was a first-hand account of Murong's personal experiences with the pyramid scheme network that lasted twenty-three days.
 Murong Xuecun was awarded the 2010 People's Literature Prize (人民文学奖) for the work.